 The concept is designed to carry four or five people, and its wings can rotate 90 degrees to enable vertical take-off and landing.
 Instead of batteries, the Rolls-Royce air taxi is designed to be powered by gas turbines, which produce electricity that drives six electric propulsors.

-Rolls-Royce says "We believe that given the work we are doing today to develop hybrid electric propulsion capabilities, this model could be available by the early to mid 2020s, provided that a viable commercial model for its introduction can be created."
+Rolls-Royce said in 2018: "We believe that given the work we are doing today to develop hybrid electric propulsion capabilities, this model could be available by the early to mid 2020s, provided that a viable commercial model for its introduction can be created."

 The air taxi industry is not just a playground for blue-sky-thinking startups seeking investor cash.
 Aircraft giant Boeing is also in the race with what it calls a PAV, or passenger air vehicle.
 The vehicle completed its first test flight in January 2019 at an airfield in Manassas, Virginia.